0xPolygonMiden/miden-base/docs/src/introduction/getting-started.md

 # Getting started

-This tutorial guides you through the process of connecting to a remote Miden-Node using the Miden client.
-The Miden node; that is, the software which processes transactions and creates blocks for the Miden rollup and the Miden client, which provides a way to execute and prove transactions, facilitating the interaction with the Miden rollup.
-By the end of this tutorial, you will be able to configure the Miden client, connect to a Miden-Node, and perform basic operations like sending transactions, generating and consuming notes.
+This tutorial guides you through the process of connecting to a remote Miden node using the Miden client.
+The Miden node processes transactions and creates blocks for the Miden rollup.
+The Miden client provides a way to execute and prove transactions, facilitating the interaction with the Miden rollup.
+By the end of this tutorial, you will be able to configure the Miden client, connect to a Miden node, and perform basic operations like sending transactions, generating and consuming notes.

 ## Prerequisites

 Before starting, ensure you have the following:

 - **Rust Installed:** You must have the Rust programming language installed on your machine.
 If you haven't installed Rust, you can download it from [the Rust website](https://www.rust-lang.org/learn/get-started).
-- **Node IP Address:** Obtain the IP address of the running Miden-Node.
+- **Node IP Address:** Obtain the IP address of the running Miden node.
 This information can be acquired by contacting one of the Miden engineers.
-- **Miden-Client Installation:** You need to install the [Miden client](https://github.com/0xPolygonMiden/miden-client) and configure it to point to the remote node.
+- **Miden client Installation:** You need to install the [Miden client](https://github.com/0xPolygonMiden/miden-client) and configure it to point to the remote node.

-## Step 1: Configuring the Miden-Client
+## Step 1: Configuring the Miden client

-1. **Download the Miden-Client:** First, download the Miden client from its repository.
+1. **Download the Miden client:** First, download the Miden client from its repository.
 Use the following command:

    ```shell
    git clone https://github.com/0xPolygonMiden/miden-client
    ```

-2. **Navigate & Configure the Client:** Navigate to the client directory and modify the configuration file to point to the remote Miden-Node.
-You can find the configuration file at `./miden.toml`.
+2. **Navigate & Configure the client:** Navigate to the client directory and modify the configuration file to point to the remote Miden node.
+You can find the configuration file at `./miden-client.toml`.
 In the `[RPC]` section replace the `endpoint = { host: }` field with the address provided by the Miden engineer.

    ```shell
    cd miden-client